Home Page

 SOCI 496 - Public Service.
 1-6 Credits.

 (R-12) Offered every term.
-Prereq., SOCI 101S and SOCI 318; junior standing and consent of instr.
+Prereq., SOCI 101S, SOCI 202, and SOCI 318.
+Restricted to students with at least junior standing and consent of instructor.
 Course material appropriate to the needs and objectives of the individual student.
 Level: Undergraduate

-(R-12) Offered every term.
-Prereq., SOCI 101S, 202, and 318; junior standing and consent of instr.
-Supervised placement in an agency or business which involves work experience related to Sociology, Criminology, and/or inequality and social justice.
+(R-6) Offered every term.
+Prereq., SOCI 101S, SOCI 202, and SOCI 318.
+Restricted to students with at least junior standing and consent of instructor.
+Supervised placement in governmental, nonprofit, or for-profit organizations.
+Practical application of classroom learning related to sociology, criminology, and/or inequality and social justice.
 Level: Undergraduate

 SOCI 520 - Contemporary Social Theory.
 3 Credits.